nkhil/bank-tech-test/README.md

 This project uses Jasmine.

 To run the test suite (unit and feature tests), run `npm test` while in the project root.

+## My Approach

+Following single responsibility, my application uses a `BankAccount` class that is my 'runner' class that uses a `Printer` class to format and print the statement, as well as a `HandleDate` class to manage the formatting of the date.